Simply-Love/Simply-Love-SM5/README.md

 # ------------- New Song Wheel and Sort Menu -------------
 Thanks to Box for help getting the new Song Wheel in it's current state!

-I started working on this song wheel way back in like 2018? and it's based of Casual Mode in Simply Love (Thanks quietly-turning <3)
+I started working on this song wheel way back around 2018? and it's based of Casual Mode in Simply Love (Thanks quietly-turning <3)
-I ended up giving up because it was well out of my abilities, but after picking it back up earlier this year I was determined to finish it.
+I ended up giving up because it was well out of my abilities, but after picking it back up in 2021 I was determined to finish it.
 If it wasn't for Box though I don't think this would have ever seen the light of day.
 He helped me so much with a lot of sorting/filtering logic and I could not have done it without him.
 I learned a lot about coding and also how terrible Stepmania is while doing this.
 I definitely still have a lot more to learn too lol.

 - A brand new songwheel with custom sorting and filtering options!